 On 26th – 30th October I “attended” a Financial Markets and Accounting for Translators course ran by eCPD Webinars.
 This course consisted of three one-hour lessons: Shares, Bonds and Cash, Property, Gold, Hedge Funds and Derivatives, and Accounting, and was given by Paul Urwin, an entrepreneur, translator and former fund manager.
 It was aimed at translators who come from a non-financial background but either work with financial texts or are interested in specialising in the translation of these types of texts.

-I have been a translator for seven years and I have ended up specialising in company reports.
-I have developed an in-depth understanding of this type of text.
+I’ve been a translator for seven years and I’ve ended up specialising in company reports.
+I’ve developed an in-depth understanding of this type of text.
 However, I saw this course as an opportunity to test my knowledge of accounting terminology and learn about other areas of finance.

 Terminology for financial translators